hrbrmstr/vershist/README.md

 Utility:

-  - `is_valid`: Test if semantic version strings are valid
+  - `is_valid_semver`: Test if semantic version strings are valid
+  - `complete_semver`: Turn partial “valid” semantic version strings into a complete semver-tri or quad strings

 ## Installation